-People who struggle with anxiety tend to perceive normal life situations as threatening, but as the body cannot distinguish between real danger and what you perceive as threatening, it activates the flight-or-fight response in both cases.
+The reason this happens is because, people that struggle with anxiety tend to perceive normal life situations as threatening, and as the body cannot distinguish between real danger and what we perceive as threatening, it activates the flight-or-fight response in both cases.
 This is why anxiety sufferers can be anxious daily.

-I was diagnosed with Generalized Anxiety Disorder (GAD) in my 20s, and I have cured this mental condition.
-While I still get anxious now and again, my constant worries, nervousness, fear, and irritability have gone.
+For example, I was diagnosed with Generalized Anxiety Disorder (GAD) in my 20s, and while I have successfully cured this mental condition, I can still feel anxious sometimes.
+But anxiety no longer affects my daily life and my constant worries, nervousness, fear, and irritability have thankfully gone.

 My anxiety story is unique, just as is yours, but there are commonalities between most anxiety stories, and this is what we can learn from each other.

 I am going to take you through my anxiety story and then I’ll extract the key points at the end to help you relate to this story.